 The more targeted a term, generally the more you'll convert visits into sales and the more you can bid on that term.
 (Subject to the analytics we'll discuss below.)

-Also, there are Exact, Phrase, and Broad matches (or Modified Broad in Google).
+Also, there are Exact, Phrase, Broad, Modified Broad matches.
 For each of your terms, you may want to use all three options.
-Let's say you want to bid on "buy toshiba computers" as a term.
+Let's say you want to bid on "toshiba computers" as a term.
 When adding keywords for an ad, you might use:

-Exact: [buy toshiba computers] (Will only show the ad when this exact term and nothing else is entered as a search term.)
+Exact: [toshiba computers] (Will only show the ad when this exact term and nothing else is entered as a search term.)

-Phrase: "buy toshiba computers" (Will only show if those three words are part of the search term in exactly that orders, but additional words could come before or after the phrase.)
+Phrase: "toshiba computers" (Will only show if those two words are part of the search term in exactly that order, but additional words could come before or after the phrase.)

 Broad: buy toshiba computers (If all three words, or similar words, are part of the search term -- with or without other words -- the ad will show.
-Google focuses the breadth of this a bit with its Modified Broad, which is set up with plus signs: +buy +toshiba +computers)
+Google focuses the breadth of this a bit with its Modified Broad, which is set up with plus signs: +buy +toshiba +computers; I almost exclusively use Modified Broad match rather than Broad.)

 After you start generating traffic, go to your Keywords tab and find the area where you can add negative keywords.
 These allow you to prevent traffic that does you no good.
 For instance, in the Broad or Phrase matches in our example above, someone might actually be searching "buy toshiba computers from Amazon," and unless your ad specifically tells them why you ought to skip the e-commerce giant and trust your site, you might not want that traffic coming to your site.
 (In other words, you have a decision to make here.)
 If you don't want people searching Amazon as part of their phrase coming to your site, then you can add the term "amazon" to your negative keyword list.